jmcalalang/Ansible_Meetups/README.md

 ## Tool Kits

 ### Ansible
 F5 builds and contributes to Ansible via [Social Coding](https://youtu.be/vTiINnsHSc4) with Github.
-Once a version has passed testing it is submitted to Ansible and rolled into the next version release.
-F5 modules can come from software editions of Ansible (2.1,2.2,2.3 etc), or can be side-loaded via an Ansible library path.
+Once a module has passed testing, it is submitted to Ansible and rolled into the next version release.
+F5 modules can come from software editions of Ansible (2.1,2.2,2.3 etc), or can be side-loaded by adding an Ansible library path in [ansible.cfg](https://github.com/jmcalalang/Ansible_Meetups/blob/master/ansible.cfg).
 If you would like to contribute, view what’s available, or acquire modules to side-load, the repository is listed below.
-You can also ***Watch*** this Repository for changes/fixes.
+You can also ***Watch*** this Repository for changes/fixes/additions.
 [F5 Network's Ansible Modules](https://github.com/F5Networks/f5-ansible/tree/devel/library)

 ### F5 Super NetOps Container (Ansible Variant)